lemming52/white_knight/pendulum/README.txt

 COMMENTARY
 Methods preserved from core exercise seem to generate same results, and show the predicted in phase/ out of phase relationships for the symmetric/antisymmetric mmodes of the double pendulum.
 The modes were shown to match the predicted values, but only for verysmall angles, using larger angles gave a large discrepancy in the anti-symmetric mode and a small one for the symmetric.
+The trajectories generated are correct but not useful.

 SUPPLEMENTARY 2 ###############################################################################